 Love isn’t just a gentle emotion here; it’s uncontrollable.

-“Fell into a ring of fire” reinforces the idea that this love isn’t just passionate, but consuming, even painful.
+“Fell into a ring of fire” reinforces the idea that this love is all-consuming, even painful.

 Chorus: The Pain and Passion of Love